royaltm/node-ha-cache/README.md

 #### 7. on ANSWER

-7.1 state "candidate"
+7.1 state `candidate`

 - if ANSWER's expiration > now send ENTRYREQ to the ANSWER's sender, update term if needed, abort current voting and set new timeout (150 - 300 ms)
 - if ANSWER's term < ours, do not check vote (but count vote toward network partitioning check), finish processing
 - otherwise if ANSWER's term > ours, update our term, abort current voting and let it timeout to go with another election, finish processing
-- otherwise check vote if majority agreed convert to "sourcing", start sourcing, start sending ANNOUNCEMENTs (on 1000ms interval)
+- otherwise check vote if majority agreed convert to `sourcing`, start sourcing, start sending ANNOUNCEMENTs (on 1000ms interval)

-7.2 state "follower" or "idle" or "sourcing" finish processing.
+7.2 state `follower` or `idle` or `sourcing` finish processing.

 #### 8. on PING